ElinGrahn/Elins-Bar/README.md

 # User Stories

-The user will start at landing page.
-The user can see two pictures and two paragraphs on the main part of the page with an off white background and ligth green header and footer.
-At the top the user will see navigation for the drinks and the sign up page.
-On the footer the user will see links to social media.

-On the drinks page  the user will see six different flip-cards with a drink on each one.
-Once they hover with the mouse on the cards the cards will flip.
-On the backside is the recepie for the drink.

-The user goes to the sign up page and will see a different background, an image of some drinks.
-In the middle is a form to fill in first and last name, email and a comment if the user would like to.
-The user will then submit and be taken to a dump page, which has a big "Thank you for visiting my page" in the middle.
+As a visiting user I would like to understand what the page is about from the landing page.
+I will then use the navigation to go to the drinks page.
+I would like to make one of the drinks so I will hover with the mouse over one of the six flip-cards.
+The flip-card will show the backside as long as the mouse hovers over it, thus I can read the recepie for as long as needed.

+I would like to get in contact with the owner for some ideas so I will go to the sign up page.
+I will fill in the whole form as required and make a comment in the feedback field.
+After submitting this will take me to a new page saying "thank you for viiting my page!" so I know my information has been sent.

 ## Features